 Under the MRP humanitarian intervention, cited places were identified as quick start up (QSUP) areas.

-“The process was bridging and facilitating the delivery of MRP to IDPs and host community while at the same time empowering evacuees to participate in crafting their plans,” said Farida Salic, project officer of Maradeca Inc.
+“The process was bridging and facilitating the delivery of MRP to IDPs and host community while at the same time empowering evacuees to participate in crafting their plans,” said Farida Salic, project coordinator of Maradeca Inc.

 The MRP and its Project Management Office (PMO) established in Iligan city were directly managed by Plan International, an international humanitarian institution working for Marawi’s internally displaced communities.